 - Presence of drugs at home and/or school: Exposure to drugs and alcohol can provide additional opportunities for children to experiment and possibly go on to develop an addiction.

-Childhood experiences, both positive and negative, can have a significant impact on a person’s physical and emotional health.
-Adverse childhood experiences can be stressful, traumatic events that may lead to physical and emotional difficulties.9
+Childhood experiences, both positive and negative, may have a significant impact on a person’s physical and emotional health.
+Adverse childhood experiences can be stressful, traumatic events that may lead to physical and emotional difficulties, and even substance use disorder.8 Examples of traumatic childhood experiences include:9

 - Physical abuse.

 - Having a family member with a mental illness.

 - Having a family member who is addicted to drugs or alcohol.

 - Stress related to military-family life such as deployment.